arashiyama/mcp-google-calendar/README.md

 To use this MCP server with Claude:

-1. Claude will start the server automatically using the npx command below
+1. Claude will start the server automatically using the shell script command
 2. Add the following MCP configuration to Claude:

 ```json